Urban Ark – Manawa Taiao

 Planting natives

-Ridding Auckland’s inner west of predators and invasive weeds will go a long way towards restoring our native biodiversity, but we also need to plant species which our native fauna rely on.
+Ridding Auckland’s central isthmus of predators and invasive weeds will go a long way towards restoring our native biodiversity, but we also need to plant species which our native fauna rely on.
 Prioviding habitat, food and shelter for bats, lizards, and insects is great, but you get the biggest impact planting for the birds.

-The table is taken from Auckland Council’s Wildlife and your backyard leaflet with advice on planting for birds along with lots of ideas for feeding birds.
+The table is taken from Auckland Council’s Wildlife and your backyard (PDF, 12.79 MB) leaflet with advice on planting for birds along with lots of ideas for feeding birds.

 If you’re looking for more guidance on what to plant, check out the following: